 The original Early Home Learning Study (EHLS) aimed to identify the best way to support parents experiencing difficult social circumstances to create a rich home learning environment for their young children.
 This three-year study was conducted at the Parenting Research Centre, in partnership with and funded by the Victorian Department of Early Education and Childhood Development.
-More than 2000 Victorian parents of children aged from birth to three years were involved in the randomised controlled trial of the parenting support program smalltalk.
+More than 2,000 Victorian parents of children aged 6 – 36 months were involved in the randomised controlled trial of the parenting support program, smalltalk.

 The findings showed that, compared to controls, smalltalk participants had greater gains in parent-child interactions, the home environment and children's communication and social skills at the end of program delivery and at 5-month follow-up.

 EHLS at School follows up the original EHLS cohort at 7 years of age.
 In Australia, 23 per cent of children entering primary school have failed to acquire the developmental skills essential for success in the school environment.
 Children from socially and economically disadvantaged families are particularly vulnerable to poorer development of early socio-emotional, language and cognitive skills.
 We will examine whether positive early effects of the smalltalk program are sustained into the early school years.
 The EHLS at School study is funded by a National Health and Medical Research Council Partnership Project between the research team at La Trobe University, Murdoch Children's Research Institute, Parenting Research Centre, Deakin University, Griffith University, The University of Melbourne and Queensland University of Technology and the Victorian Department of Early Education and Childhood Development.